 The Rage #1 App was supposed to feature the second issue of the Rage Card Game, with the same tarot cards, new character cards and new chapters.
 Then, Apple changed its programming language from Objective-C to Swift, and I found I had to entirely remake the App before anything else.
 And to work on the next Rage books (which now also includes lettering work too).
 And to work on many projects from my real job, which is still at this time paying for the Rage books.
 And so on.
 To this day, I still haven’t found the time to completely remake the first App, let alone create a new one.
 Meanwhile, Apple deleted the App without warning.
 No more Rage Bane of Demons App.

 But this part of the Rage project isn’t forgotten.
 The Rage Card Game Series is now discontinued, but I have created new versions of the Intro and the first two chapters with updated Art by Yonami and his team.
-These chapters will be published regularly in the new Rage Anthology Series Worlds of Rage, to be recompiled later as the first issue of the new series Arcana.
+These chapters have been published regularly in the new Rage Anthology Series Worlds of Rage, and have been recompiled as the first issue of the new series Arcana.
+And we’re working on the next chapter with new penciler Thiago Vale!

 As for the card game itself, I am going to update its rules, add more cards, and make it a real card game which everyone will be able to play with.